Ni-mie/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. What’s in there? : A script that displays the contents list of your current directory.
 2. There is no place like home : A script that changes the working directory to the user’s home directory.
 3. The long format : A script that displays current directory contents in a long format.
+4. Hidden files : A script that displays current directory contents, including hidden files (starting with .).